Expert medical and surgical care in Thailand

 Yes.
 FESS at a JCI-accredited hospital in Thailand meets the same safety standards as the UK, US, and Australia.
 Our partner surgeons are fellowship-trained, use image-guided navigation routinely for complex anatomy, and operate in hospitals with full in-house emergency infrastructure.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a JCI-accredited hospital and a surgeon board-certified in ENT with specific sinus surgery experience.
-Pre-operative CT imaging is essential — it maps the disease and identifies critical landmarks.
+Pre-operative CT imaging is essential; it maps the disease and identifies critical landmarks.
 If you have had previous sinus surgery, make sure the surgeon uses image-guided navigation to account for altered anatomy.

 When Is Revision Surgery Needed?